lllangWV/ParquetDB/joss/paper.md

 pip install parquetdb
 ```

-For more details, please visit the [GitHub repository](https://github.com/lllangWV/ParquetDB).
+For more details, please visit the GitHub repository: (https://github.com/lllangWV/ParquetDB).
 The repository contains additional examples, API documentation, and guidelines for contributing to the project.

 # Acknowledgements